 The crossing of the burns was no problem today with all the dry weather and being on the beach.
 One had to take the rough with smooth as some of the beaches became extremely rocky.
 This added interest in itself with the variety of rocks.
 Many were of a conglomerate granite, probably technically breccia, almost artificial in appearance.
 There were also black rocks that looked suspiciously like coal – I found out later that there was a coal mine in the past at Brora.Many bays later the route used a level crossing to climb into the hamlet of Portgower.
 Some nice wee cottages ideal for a quiet life.
 This village was just off the A9 which was crossed and then little lanes climbed into the countryside to find a quiet way into Helmsdale which was seen below with its prominent harbour.
 On the way in was another of those clock tower war memorials.
 Theres not a lot to Helmsdale once you’ve walked round the harbour and up the main street.

 My hotel was central and characterful.
 The dining room something from the 60’s but with some good food and the bar had a good selection of whiskeys!
-Veteran motorcyclists [their bikes not necessarily them] were staying here on their North Coast 500 trip, a scenic route around the north coast of Scotland, which seems to be achieving widespread popularity.
+Veteran motorcyclists [their bikes – not necessarily them] were staying here on their North Coast 500 trip, a scenic route around the north coast of Scotland, which seems to be achieving widespread popularity if not notoriety.

 I’ll return to complete the sections up to John O’Groats in the autumn when the vegetation has died back.